 I usually make sure to have at least three options at all times because kids are picky as hell and aren’t getting a happy meal every time they say they’re hungry.
 No way!

 That’s why snacks are an absolute must in your mom-car emergency kit.

 Also, I’ve been caught off guard with it being my son’s turn to bring in the snacks and I had completely forgotten.
 I do like to make sure that they are snacks that can withstand extreme weather conditions being left in the car.

 It gets hotter than Satan’s home here.
 Be sure you bring any snacks in the house that have been opened so you don’t invite any unwanted bugs into your vehicle.

-If the kids are outside, I want a hat on their head to block them from the sun.
+If the kids are outside, I want a hat on their heads to block them from the sun.
 The sun in the south here is beyond intense and anything to help block sun exposure is a plus.

 Hair ties too to help keep their hair off their neck and out of their face when you detour to the park and they are getting hot and sweaty.

-Between runny noses, boo-boos, flu/cold season, and a constant need for potty breaks, these will be beyond useful in your mom car emergency kit.
+Between runny noses, boo-boos, flu/cold season, and a constant need for potty breaks, these will be beyond useful in your mom-car emergency kit.

-I know you might be reading this thinking, okay you’re going a little overboard with your mom car emergency kit.
+I know you might be reading this thinking, okay you’re going a little overboard with your mom-car emergency kit.
 Until you have a child get sick and throw up in the car, you may never actually understand the importance of this.